BalyberdinDaniil/korg_gadget_ns_midi_adapter/README.md

 # MIDI-to-HID Adapter for "Korg Gadget for Nintendo Switch"™

 A specialized bridge that allows you to play **Korg Gadget for Nintendo Switch** using any standard MIDI controller.
-It converts MIDI notes into HID keyboard strokes with low latency and includes hardware configuration options.
+It converts MIDI notes into HID keyboard strokes with low latency.

 ## Features
 - **Plug & Play:** Recognized by Nintendo Switch as a standard USB Keyboard.
+- **Hardware Channel Select:** Use 4 DIP-switches to set the MIDI channel (1-16) on startup.
 - **Musical Mapping:** Full support for the Gadget keyboard layout (Z-M, Q-I, 9-P).
 - **Octave Control:** Dedicated MIDI notes to switch octaves within the Gadget interface.
-- **Hardware Channel Select:** Use 4 DIP-switches to set the MIDI channel (1-16) on startup.
 - **Panic Button:** Dedicated MIDI note to release all stuck keys.

 ## Hardware Requirements